spectrocloud/librarium/docs/docs-content/troubleshooting/nodes.md

 ### OS Patch Fails on AWS with Microk8s 1.27

-If OS patching failure happens on an AWS cluster with Microk8s 1.27, use the following debug steps to resolve the issue.
+If OS patching fails on an AWS cluster with Microk8s 1.27, use the following debug steps to resolve the issue.

 #### Debug Steps

 1. Log in to [Palette](https://console.spectrocloud.com/).

-2. From left **Main Menu**, select **Clusters**.
+2. Navigate to the left **Main Menu** and select **Clusters**.

 3. Select the cluster that is experiencing the issue and click on its row to access the cluster details page.